SumathyS/SumathyS.github.io/_teaching/2004-lecturer.md

 location: "Jaffna, Sri Lanka"
 ---

-Nov.
+Dec.
 2004- Nov.
 2007.
 Developed course materials and lectured to first and final year undergraduate classes in the areas of animal science; grade exams, assignments and oral examination; and prepared lab materials and conducted lab sessions .

 Heading 1
 ======